 Hernandez, who sued MLB, among All-Star umpires

-Hernandez, a big league u... .
-FILE - In this April 8, 2017 file photo, MLB umpire Angel Hernandez is seen in the first inning during a baseball game between the Arizona Diamondbacks and the Cleveland Indians in Phoenix.
+In this April 8, 2017 file photo, MLB umpire Angel Hernandez is seen in the first inning during a baseball game between the Arizona Diamondbacks and the Cleveland Indians, in Phoenix.
+Hernandez, a big league umpire for nearly a quarter-century, sued Major League Baseball on Monday, July 3, 2017, alleging race discrimination.

 Add your comments below